HCCF 24 HOUR FAST

 - Follow the Fundraising Tips For Participants & For Team Captains

-3) FAST from Food or Social Media or Something Else on March 30th to 31st
+3) FAST from Social Media, Your Cell Phone, Caffeine or Something Else on March 30th to 31st

 After the “Fast”, send Cheques & Pledge Forms to the HCCF Office: